Watch our short introductory video here:

 Upstream is an independent, non-partisan organization incorporated as a non-profit with offices in Saskatoon and Toronto.

 Executive Director: Monika Dutt

 Dr. Monika Dutt has been a Medical Officer of Health in Nova Scotia, northern Saskatchewan and Ontario.
-She has worked in health policy at the federal level and is the Chair of Canadian Doctors for Medicare.
+She has worked in health policy at the federal level and is the past chair of Canadian Doctors for Medicare.

 Jared Knoll serves enthusiastically as the Communications Coordinator for Upstream to translate evidence into impact through people-centred stories.

 He's spent most of the past decade working as a human-rights focused journalist and educator in Africa and Latin America, and believes the spread of accurate, honest information can be a powerful vehicle for positive social impacts, justice and policy action.
 Jared earned his BAcL in International Studies at the University of Saskatchewan, and his MA in Media, Peace and Conflict Studies at the University for Peace.